cosmos/cosmos/PLAN.md

   donors committed an amount equal to 5% of ICF’s initial donation goal.
-Further, the ICF has entered into a number of strategic partnerships and received commitments for donations from interested individuals pre-Fundraiser for an amount equal to [ XX ]% of the ICF fundraising goal.
+Further, the ICF has entered into a number of strategic partnerships and received commitments for donations from interested individuals pre-Fundraiser for an amount equal to $1,329,472 of the ICF fundraising goal.

-* THE PREFUND IS CLOSED FOR THE GENERAL PUBLIC.
-If you have to ask about the prefund now, you don't qualify.
-The only exception is for strategic partners, such as crypto exchanges, who would make ideal validators.

-* The ICF reserves the right to receive further donations in the future from strategic partners at a discount rate of up to 25%.

 * Before the first day the Fundraiser is opened, the total number of atoms granted, the total amount of donations received, and a pseudonymous list of